ChangyWen/STCNet-for-Smoke-Detection/README.md

 * This is the implementation of the model proposed in [[1]](#references).
 * Please refer to [Caoyichao/STCNet](https://github.com/Caoyichao/STCNet) for the repo given by the author of [[1]](#references).
 Note that, by the time I shared my code, the authors of [[1]](#references) have not made their implementation available.
 I shared the code for research study only.
 * The result (the F-score on testing dataset) I got tally with the one shown in [1], which indicates the correctness of the implementation of this repo.
+* I used and modified part of the code in [Cadene/pretrained-models.pytorch](https://github.com/Cadene/pretrained-models.pytorch) for the implementation of the backbone (SE-ResNext).
 * The data we used is given by [[2]](#references).
-I used and modified code of [CMU-CREATE-Lab/deep-smoke-machine](https://github.com/CMU-CREATE-Lab/deep-smoke-machine) for downloading and pre-processing data.
+I used and modified part of the code in [CMU-CREATE-Lab/deep-smoke-machine](https://github.com/CMU-CREATE-Lab/deep-smoke-machine) for downloading and pre-processing data.

 ## Main Dependencies
 * [PyTorch](https://pytorch.org).
 The version I used was 1.9.0a0+git1fca154.